tiddlyhost/tiddlyhost-com/README.md

 Click "Sign up" and enter some details.
 A fake email address is fine.

-Find the email confirmation link by running this:
+Emails won't be sent when running locally, but you can find the email confirmation link by running this:

     make signup-link